go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/builds.md

 make some (if not all) of the following modifications to the build defaults in
 GoReleaser:

-* Modify `ldflags`: by default `main.Date` is set to the time GoReleaser is run (`{{.Date}}`), you can set this to `{{.CommitDate}}` or just not pass the variable.
+- Modify `ldflags`: by default `main.Date` is set to the time GoReleaser is run (`{{.Date}}`), you can set this to `{{.CommitDate}}` or just not pass the variable.
-* Modify `mod_timestamp`: by default this is empty string — which means it'll be the compilation time, set to `{{.CommitTimestamp}}` or a constant value instead.
+- Modify `mod_timestamp`: by default this is empty string — which means it'll be the compilation time, set to `{{.CommitTimestamp}}` or a constant value instead.
-* If you do not run your builds from a consistent directory structure, pass `-trimpath` to `flags`.
+- If you do not run your builds from a consistent directory structure, pass `-trimpath` to `flags`.
-* Remove uses of the `time` template function.
+- Remove uses of the `time` template function.
 This function returns a new value on every call and is not deterministic.

 ## Import pre-built binaries

 !!! success "GoReleaser Pro"

     The prebuilt builder is a [GoReleaser Pro feature](/pro/).

-Since GoReleaser Pro v0.179.0, it is possible to import pre-built binaries into the GoReleaser lifecycle.
+It is also possible to import pre-built binaries into the GoReleaser lifecycle.

 Reasons you might want to do that include: